digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-48.md

 #### Nick Battle
 * Assist Leo with his VDMJ plugin implementation of an Isabelle translation of VDM-SL.
 * Attend Overture-19 :-)
-* Talk to Leo and Simon about the detail of the formal model of clocks in FMI3.
+* Talk to Claudio and Simon about the detail of the formal model of clocks in FMI3.

 ## Sub-projects status